kimcrine/project_1/README.md

 -Using this data, we calculated the Lottery Retailer Per Capita by dividing the count of retailer per borough by the population of each borough.

-**This data shows that Manhattan and Staten Island have the highest Lottery Retailers Per Capita
+****This data shows that Manhattan and Staten Island have the highest Lottery Retailers Per Capita. **

 ## 2. What is the relationship between average income and lottery sales in NYC?